For Patients & Caregivers

 Gastrointestinal distress (5) and hive-like rash (11) have been associated with intake of JP in clinical trials.

-Case Report: Elevated liver function tests and interference with allopathic therapies.
-A 51-year-old woman with endometrial cancer experienced hepatotoxicity linked to the use of JP.
+Hepatotoxicity linked to JP use: A 51-year-old woman with endometrial cancer experienced elevated liver function tests and interference with allopathic therapies.
 The patient discontinued using the product and liver function tests normalized over 4 weeks (14).